-Corequisite or Prerequisite: BIO 114; BIO 115; PSY 101 0/3/0 FA/SP Course fee charged
+Corequisite or Prerequisite: BIO 114; BIO 115; PSY 101

 NUR 132 Fundamentals of Nursing Clinical 1 cr.

 In this nursing clinical course, students have the opportunity to provide nursing care to patients in various settings.
 Professional nursing standards of practice are integrated in the clinical area.
 Students receive 1 credit for 3 hours of clinical which is completed in 7 weeks (6 hours a week).